wall0159/wall0159.github.io/about.md

 I believe that the goals of reducing environmental impact and increasing bottom line are mutually compatible, provided that a holistic and systemic approach is taken.

 Because of my extensive modelling and analysis experience, I can offer unique and bespoke analyses, either as a consultant to your organisation or as a contractor to a consultant.
-My aim is to do great work and help people achieve great things.

 ### More Information